-After sugar manufacturing process, there is a residue called "molasses" that its sugar content is so low that any further sugar extracting is uneconomical.
-Molasses is a valuable by-product obtained from sugar production.
+After sugar manufacturing process, there is a residue called "Molasses" that its sugar content is so low that any further sugar extracting is uneconomical.
+Molasses is a valuable byproducts obtained from sugar production.
 It contains 20% water, 30% sucrose, 32% invert sugar, 12% non-sugar organic substance, and 6% ash.
-From one ton of sugarcane, the corporate sugar factories have capacity to manufacture between 45-50 kilograms of molasses.
-An amount of molasses produced in each year depends on a quantity of sugarcane crushed in the year.
-Molasses can be widely used in such biochemistry industries as alcohol and distilling industry, yeast industry, monosodium glutamate industry, animal food industry (where molasses is mixed with cassavas and bagasse), vinegar industry, and soy sauce and seasoning sauce brewing industry.
+From one ton of sugarcane, the corporate sugar factories can generate their capacity to extract between 45-50 kilograms of molasses.
+The molass production has annually positive correlation with the quantity of sugarcane crushed.
+Molasses can widely be used in various industries such as biochemistry alcohol and distilling, yeast, monosodium glutamate, animal feed (where molasses is being mixed with cassavas and bagasse), vinegar, and soy sauce and seasoning sauce brewing.

-Other residues from sugar manufacturing process that are also useful include bagasse and filter cake.
-Bagasse is the fibrous material remaining after the last extraction of juice from sugarcane.
-Now the company uses burned bagasse as a source of energy for electricity and steam generation used in sugar manufacturing process.
-Part of the electricity generated is sold to the Grid.
-Filter cake is a residue from vacuum filtration.
-It can be used as a raw material for general-purpose fertilizer.
-In the past, the company gives away filter cake to sugarcane farmers to promote sugarcane plantation in nearby areas.
-After the company's subsidiary has continuously operated alcohol and chemical production, wastewater from the factory can be mixed with filter cake and bio-decomposed to produce organic fertilizer that is suitable for sugarcane plantation.
-This completes the corporate value-added product ranges.
+The last element from cane crushing process are bagasse and filter cake.
+Bagasse is the last fibrous material after the juice extraction process from sugarcane.
+Currently, the companies use their bagasse as their main source of energy for electricity and steam generation in sugar manufacturing process.
+Part of the electricity that the sugar factories generated is sold to the EGAT.
+Filter cake is a residue from vacuum filtration process.
+It appears to be used as main element to be general-purpose fertilizer.
+Over the years, the companies have given away their filter cake to their contracted cane farmers to promote sugarcane plantation within the companies' s nearby cane growing areas.
+Since the company's subsidiaries have started to operated their alcohol and chemical production, the waste water from the alcohol factories mixed with filter cake and bio-decomposed are used to produce organic fertilizer which consider to be the best fertilizer for sugarcane plantation.
+This supply chain has efficiently completed the corporate value-added product with zero waste.

-Sugar: Market and Competition

-International Market and Industry Overview
+Sugar: Market and Competition International Market Overview